SajiniWeerasinghe/Real-Estate-Website/README.md

 ## 🌐 Deployment

-This project is set up for easy deployment to GitHub Pages:
+This project is deployed on multiple platforms for redundancy and accessibility:

+### GitHub Pages Deployment

 1. **Build the project**